EMBiRLab/HASEL_Characterization/index.markdown

 <div markdown="1" class="content-block grey justify no-pre">
 # [Conclusion](#conclusion)

+This paper characterizes the effect of the heat-seal profile geometry on the bending of HASEL actuators.
+Thirty-one different period and channel width combinations were manufactured.
+The curvature of the actuators was measured through image processing and its relation to the geometric parameters was identified.
+Higher curvature was generally associated with narrower channel widths, with a lower bound determined by choked fluid flow.
+An optimal period to channel width ratio of 2:1 is identified for maximum curvature.

 The variation in bending caused by different combinations of period length and channel width can be harnessed to achieve various types of grasps.

 A series of dexterous grasping tests were performed to assess the range of objects that the bending HASEL actuators could lift, as shown in the figure below.
 Different combinations of HASEL actuators were combined to create different grasping modes.